Scattering resonances in unbounded transmission problems with sign-changing coefficient: Problem setting and main result

-\begin{remark} The condition $v$ is $k$-outgoing defined in \cref{eq:OWC} is equivalent to $v$ satisfying the so-called Sommerfeld raditiation condition, if and only if $k >0$.
-This outgoing condition is more general, and will be also used for the associated spectral problem, where one can have $k \in \mathbb{C}$. \end{remark}
+For classical cavities (\( \cavc >0 \)), one can show that \cref{eq:ScatteringProblem} is well-posed in \( \Hr_\loc^1(\Rb^2) \), the operator \( (P, \Dc(P)) \) is self-adjoint, its spectrum is real and admits a lower bound.
+This allows us in particular to work in the framework of the \emph{black box scattering}~\cite[Definition 4.6]{DyaZwo2019}, where one can check that there is an underlying \emph{black box Hamiltonian} (see~\cref{lem:bbH} for more details).
+We can define \( \Rsv \colon k \mapsto \plr{P - k^2}^{-1} \) the resolvent\footnote{\( \Rsv \) is defined on the upper-half of the complex plane (\( \Im(k) > 0 \)).
+Using the \emph{black box scattering} framework (see~\cite{DyaZwo2019}), we can extend the resolvent to \( \Cb \setminus \Rb_- \). } associated to \( P \).
+An asymptotic characterization of the scattering resonances close to the real axis (called \textit{quasi-resonances} \( \ku_m \)) is provided in~\cite{BalDauMoi21}, and with the ``quasimodes to resonances'' result \cite{stefanov1995distribution, stefanov1996neumann,TanZwo98,stefanov1999quasimodes}, it is proved that true resonances \( {(\ell_m)}_m \) are super-algebraically close to quasi-resonances \( \ku_m \).
+As a consequence the solution of \cref{eq:ScatteringProblem} blows-up for \( k = \ku_m \) (and the norm of the truncated resolvent \( \Rsv(\ku_m) \) explodes).

+Due to the change of sign of \( \lapc \), the ``quasimodes to resonances'' result from the black box scattering framework doesn't directly apply in our case.
+First, well-posedness of \cref{eq:ScatteringProblem} in \( \Hr_\loc^1(\Rb^2) \) is not guaranteed as \(u \mapsto -\Div(\lapc^{-1} \, \nabla u) \) does not necessarily define a Fredholm operator (or in other words the coercivity of the associated weak form of \cref{eq:ScatteringProblem} is not guaranteed).
+Additionally, spectral requirements on \( P \) to be a black box Hamiltonian are not obvious.
+Finally, it is not clear whether there exist resonances close to the real axis that are associated to localized interface modes (potentially related to surface plasmons).

+The goal of this paper is to show that the ``quasimodes to resonances'' result still applies for unbounded transmission problems with sign-changing coefficient, and to provide an asymptotic characterization of the scattering resonances.

+\begin{remark} \begin{itemize}[leftmargin=*] \item The \( k \)-outgoing condition defined in \cref{eq:OWC} is equivalent to \( v \) satisfying the so-called Sommerfeld radiation condition if, and only if, \( k >0 \).
+This outgoing condition is more general, and will be also used for the associated spectral problem \cref{eq:ResonanceProblem}, where one can have \( \ell \)-outgoing solutions with \( \ell \in \Cb \setminus \Rb_- \). \item The fact that we look for \( \ell \in \Cb \setminus \Rb_- \) allows us to work on the logarithmic plane.
+This guarantees analyticity of the Hankel function~\cite[Chapter 10]{Nist}, and it is necessary for spectral problems set in spaces of even dimension~\cite[Definition 4.6]{DyaZwo2019}, typically \cref{eq:ResonanceProblem} set in \(\Rb^2\). \item Depending on the polarization (TE / TM), the optical cavity is characterized by a permittivity \( \lapc = \varepsilon \) and a permeability \( \mu = 1 \) or a permeability \( \lapc = \mu \) and a permittivity \( \varepsilon = 1 \).
+Metamaterials are commonly characterized by \( \eps < 0 \) and/or \( \mu <0 \).
+The cavity is embedded in a normalized homogeneous background characterized by \( \mu = 1 \), and \( \eps = 1 \).